NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     *   Default values for age at diagnosis is showing 0 to 89 instead of 0 to 90 <!-- PGDC-2478 -->
     *   Biospecimen search in the case entity page does not highlight (but does bold and filter) results in yellow when title case is not followed <!-- PGDC-2451 -->
     *   Table sorting icon does not include numbers <!-- PGDC-35 -->
-    *   '--' symbol is missing on empty fields (blank instead), additional missing fields identified.  <!-- PGDC-2447 -->
+    *   '--' symbol is missing on empty fields (blank instead), additional missing fields identified since last release.  <!-- PGDC-2447 -->
 *   Cart
     *   When removing a file from the cart and clicking undo, GDC looses track of permission status of the user towards this file and will ask for the user to log-in again. <!-- PGDC-2496 -->
     *   Counts displayed in the top right of the screen, next to the Cart icon, might get inconsistent if files are removed from the cart. <!-- PGDC-2403 -->